No Products in the Cart

 Besides, you can do some insanely difficult but effective exercises to strengthen your oblique, lower and upper rectus abdominis.

 You can count on a compound exercise such as Feet-Elevated Pushup alone for a quick and effective workout as the exercise work all your ab muscles at the same time.
 Your hip abductors will also be put to work as you stabilize while raising and lowering your feet from the bench.

-Having a strong core means better posture, and the strength that will carry over to your other exercises.
-You can fit in some serious ab works with an adjustable bench in just over 10 minutes to eventually get your upper, middle and lower cut.
+Having a strong core means better posture and the strength that will carry over to your other exercises.
+You can fit in some serious ab works with an adjustable bench in just over 10 minutes to eventually get your upper, middle, and lower cut.

 Lying Rear Deltoid Raise works your two shoulder joints, especially your posterior deltoid muscle.

 Compound exercises such as Tricep Dips will make your upper body significantly stronger.
-The overall strength will be carried over to lift more weight when performing other exercises and helps you develop other body parts more efficiently.
+The overall strength will be carried over to lift more weight when performing other workouts and helps you develop other body parts more efficiently.

-Try starting out with a flat bench, then progress to inclines.
+Try starting with a flat bench, then progress to inclines.
 Hitting a muscle from varying degrees of incline angles builds a chiseled chest more thoroughly.